midpt/r2/third.markdown

 * Bullet lists are also easy to create
 * One more

+This line no liquid

+Another liquid .
+Title : {{page.title}}

+Plain. no liquid

 This line has liquid code.
 Title:    {{title}}

 Go to [First Page](index.html)